katebarouch/scRNAseq-Alzheimers-Entorhinal-Cells/README.md

 # scRNAseq-Alzheimers-Microglia

-A computational analysis of publicly available scRNA-seq data to explore microglial differences in Alzheimer’s Disease and non-demented individuals.
+A computational analysis of publicly available scRNA-seq data to explore microglial differences in Alzheimer’s Disease and non-Alzheimer’s Disease individuals.

 ## Project Overview